WilliamRagstad/LavaStore.js/README.md

 ## About

-LavaStore is structured like the Firestore database system with Documents and Collections.
+LavaStore is a local Firestore-like structured database system with Documents and Collections.

 ## Install